Skip to Content

 Okay, we are going to stop for a second!

 See the photo below?
 Remember how I said “I’m always going to keep it real here?”
 So, I got busy and stopped checking the mixture!
 (Shocking I know!
 Wink-wink) Mine did more than “partially set”.
-If you don’t want to have your arm fall off when blending this mixture with the next mixture…don’t do that! lol Seriously!
+If you don’t want to have your arm fall off when blending this mixture with the whipped cream mixture…don’t do that!
+Lol Seriously!

 pumpkin-chiffon-pie-prep